Cassik6/Cassik6/README.md

 ### Hi there 👋 My name is Opap's.
-I'm a C# and Python developer currently exploring le realm of AI.
+I'm a C# and Python developer currently exploring the realm of AI.

-- 🔭 I’m currently working on Mtg cards price prediction
+- 🔭 I’m currently working on a Mtg cards price prediction app
 - 🌱 I’m currently learning AI
 - 🤔 I’m looking for help with Blazor
 - 💬 Ask me about Mtg